 Stabilising soil pH: an essential condition for sustainable crop performance

-In modern agriculture, faced with climate emergency and pressure on yields, preserving the natural balance of soils is becoming a strategic priority.
-Adding fertiliser is not enough: pH stability in the root zone is a decisive factor for productivity, plant health and the agronomic longevity of plots.
+In modern agriculture, which faces the urgency of climate change and increasing yield pressure, preserving the natural balance of soils has become a strategic priority.
+The addition of fertilizers alone is not enough: maintaining a stable pH in the root zone is a decisive factor for productivity, plant health, and the long-term agronomic viability of fields.

-An unbalanced pH, whether too acidic or too alkaline, compromises the bioavailability of essential nutrients, alters microbial activity and makes crops more vulnerable to various stresses (climatic, pathogenic or water-related).
-This acidification is often amplified by the intensive use of ammonium-based nitrogen fertilisers.
+Unbalanced pH—whether too acidic or too alkaline—compromises the bioavailability of essential nutrients, alters microbial activity, and weakens crops in the face of various stresses (climatic, pathogenic, or water-related).
+This acidification is often amplified by the intensive use of ammonium-based nitrogen fertilizers.

 The invisible impacts of soil acidification